• Skip to primary navigation

 Blue Button is a Trojan horse for culture change in the American health care system.
 It places power in the hands of patients and whets the data appetites of millions of Americans and the companies who would like to serve them.
 If you’ve never heard of Blue Button, here’s a quick overview: The federal government […]

-Filed Under: health data, medical records, policy issues, positive patterns Tagged With: Blue Button, FHIR, Hhs, Mark Scrimshire, Markle Foundation, Medicare, VA, White House
+Filed Under: health data, medical records, policy issues, positive patterns Tagged With: Blue Button, FHIR, Hhs, Mark Scrimshire, Markle Foundation, Medicare, VA, veterans, White House

 The White House Conference on Aging